HamzahAlasad/simPL-interpreter/README.md

-simPL interpreter using java according to:
+simPL interpreter using java according to: [project.pdf](project.pdf)